bp2629/BPwebdev1-21/Week_One/Homework/Recipe.md

 1. Prepare Potato by stabbing with fork, Creating little holes.
 2. Place in microwave ~ 5 minutes
-3. Take out with oven.
+3. Take out with oven mitt
 4. Slit with knife
 5. Place butter in potato and wait to melt
 6. Insert the rest of your toppings